heykayla/my-writing/tutorials/tutorial-cloning-github-repo-with-github-desktop.md

     - Create a New Repository from your Hard Drive
     - Add an Existing Repository from your Hard Drive

-2. From the **Your Repositories** section that lists all repositories in your GitHub.com account, select the repository that you want to clone to your local computer.
+2. From the **Your Repositories** dropdown that lists your GitHub repositories, select the repository that you want to clone to your local computer.
 3. Click the **Clone [Repository's Name]** button.

     **Result:** The **Clone a Repository** dialog box displays with the default set to cloning your repository through a URL.